Secure MQTT Broker hosting on AWS

 Then for reverse proxy, we need to add the following into the /etc/apache2/sites-enabled/000-default.conf.

 Restart the apache server for the above changes to take effect.

 The AWS firewall can be configured using the Network & Security → Security Group option inside the AWS Console.
 Then You have to enable inbound connection to only 4 ports, Apache — 80, Web socket — 8443, TLS TCP — 8883 & SSH — 22.
 However If you are planning to connect devices only from your internal network, you can use the option of My IP for the Source to make sure AWS restricts all the other IPs from sending data to this particular port making it more secure.

 We do have a basic mobile application which can be used to send and receive MQTT messages to and from the different devices.
 We have hosted them on the play store.

 If you are using a forever FREE version of the MQTT Broker, you will be able to connect up to 10 clients to the broker.
 In addition You are using a completely FREE MQTT Server on the cloud with all the basic needs.

 Finally The MQTT Broker is available for more devices at a very affordable price.

 However, If you are looking to connect millions of devices, we do a have highly scalable distributed micro services based IOT Platform which is being integrated into powerful data visualization.
 Hence The Platform can be extended and customised based on the vertical and its objectives.

 Similarly Enable your devices for a powerful M2M communication by setting up a FREE private cloud based secure MQTT Broker.
 We would be happy to hear your success stories on the setup process.

 Bevywise MQTT Broker is now new with Mobile App support & more.
-Try downloading it for FREE to host MQTT Broker on AWS.
+Try downloading it to host MQTT Broker on AWS.